-- Eurozet sp. z o.o.,

-- Eurozet Radio sp. z o.o., •

-- Eurozet Consulting sp. z o.o.,

-- Radio Plus Polska Centrum sp. z o.o.,

-- Radio Plus Polska sp. z o.o.,

-- Radio Plus Polska Zachód sp. z o.o., •

-- Spółka Producencka Plus Polska sp. z o.o. •

-z o.o., Czerska 8/10 Sp. z o.o., Gazeta.pl Sp. z o.o., Wyborcza comprise the reporting and data validation process with Sp. z o.o., have not been separated in this report, as they were external experts. not operating until the end of last year.
-None of the subsidiaries included in the consolidation have The publication implements the requirements of the amended been exempted from individual or consolidated sustainability Accounting Act of 15 December 2016 regarding the disclosure reporting pursuant to Article 19a(9) or Article 29a(8) of of non-financial information resulting from the transposition of Directive 2013/34/EU and the disclosure of information on Directive 95/2014/EU12 and the Ministry of Finance Regulation expected events or matters under negotiation pursuant to of 25 May 2016 regarding information on diversity3 and complies Article 19a(3) and Article 29a(3) of Directive 2013/34/EU does with the requirement of the EU CSRD4. not apply to them.
-1Act of 15 December 2016 amending the Accounting Act.
-2 Directive 2014/95/EU of the European Parliament and of the Council of 22 October 2014 amending Directive 2013/34/EU as regards disclosure of non-financial and diversity information by certain large undertakings and groups 3 Ordinance of the Minister of Finance of 25 May 2016 amending the
+The companies Eurozet sp. z o.o., Eurozet Radio sp. z o.o., Eurozet Consulting sp. z o.o., Radio Plus Polska Centrum sp. z o.o., Radio Plus Polska sp. z o.o., Radio Plus Polska-Zachód sp. z o.o., Spółka Producencka Plus Polska sp. z o.o. became part of the Agora capital group on February 27, 2023 were not part of the capital group for the entire financial year.

+Companies established in 2023: Agora Książka i Muzyka Sp. z o.o., Czerska 8/10 Sp. z o.o., Gazeta.pl Sp. z o.o., Wyborcza Sp. z o.o., have not been separated in this report, as they were not operating until the end of last year.

+The publication implements the requirements of the amended Accounting Act of 15 December 20161 regarding the disclosure of non-financial information resulting from the transposition of Directive

+1 Act of 15 December 2016 amending the Accounting Act

+$95/2014/EU1^2$ and the Ministry of Finance Regulation of 25 May 2016 regarding information on diversity3 and complies with the requirement of the EU CSRD4.